 The Miss USA and Miss Universe pageants, sponsored by the Miss Universe Organization co-owned by Trump and NBC Universal, were scheduled to be broadcast on both NBC and Univision.
 Univision, however, announced it would not be airing the July 12 Miss USA pageant because of Trump’s recent remarks that network leaders felt insulted Mexican immigrants.

 Trump announced on June 30 that his legal team had filed a 19-page lawsuit against Univision asking for $500 million in restitution.
+For more about the basics of legal compensation here.
 The suit claims that Univision pulled its support of the pageants in order to stifle Trump’s campaign, violating his freedom of speech.

 The lawsuit also claims that the principal owner of the network, Haim Saban, is a supporter of Democratic candidate Hillary Clinton.